ARMmbed/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

     .
     #define BUTTONN = Px_xx   // BUTTONN

+Note this document is proposing changing buttons from `enums` to `define`, which causes a minor change in the compile preprocessor.
+From application point of view, there are no implications.

 **Using Buttons at application**

 The detection of available buttons at application level can be done as follow: